happybono/FinedustMonitorWithGPS/README.md

 ### Battery life
 * Up to 16 hours of typical device usage.
 * Testing consisted of full-time active use until complete battery discharge.
-* Wi-Fi was connected to a network
+* Wi-Fi was connected to a network.
 * Syncs data once every minute with PM 10.0 and PM 2.5 readings from the Nova PM (SDS011) Sensor and GPS positioning values (longitude, latitude).
 * Battery life varies significantly with settings, usage and other factors.